kamranibn/Restaurant-Order-Analysis-SQL/README.md

 # Restaurant-Order-Analysis-SQL
-Restaurant Orders and Menu Data Analysis Using SQL

-🎯 Purpose:

-The goal of this project is to explore and analyze restaurant operations data to understand customer behavior, order patterns, and menu performance.
-By querying the dataset, insights were drawn about popular items, order frequency, sales trends, and dining preferences, which could help optimize menu design and improve restaurant decision-making.

-⚙️ Tech Stack:

-SQL (MySQL Workbench) – for database creation, querying, and analysis Excel / CSV Export – for additional data visualization Power BI / Tableau (optional) – for further visualization of SQL insights

-📂 Data Source:

-The dataset was downloaded from Maven Analytics
-.
-It contains information about orders, menu items, and order details, simulating a real-world restaurant transaction system.

-🧩 Database Structure:

-The project consists of the following tables:

-menu_items – Contains details of menu items (item name, category, and price)

-order_details – Includes order IDs, timestamps, and associated menu items

-orders (if applicable in your exploration) – Tracks each customer’s full order transaction

-💡 Key Insights & Analysis Performed:

-Explored customer ordering behavior based on time and date.

-Identified most frequently ordered items and top-selling categories.

-Calculated average order value and total revenue by item type.

-Analyzed peak ordering hours to understand rush periods.

-Investigated menu pricing trends and performance by item category.

-Discovered patterns in multi-item orders indicating customer preferences.

-📊 Outcome:

-The SQL queries and analyses provided actionable insights into restaurant operations, helping to understand what items drive sales, when customers order most frequently, and how pricing affects demand
+# 🍽️ Restaurant Data Analysis Using SQL

+## 🏷️ Title
+**Restaurant Orders and Menu Data Analysis Using SQL**

+## 🎯 Purpose
+The goal of this project is to explore and analyze restaurant operational data to gain insights into customer ordering behavior, popular menu items, and sales performance.
+Through SQL queries, I investigated trends in orders, item preferences, and peak business hours to help improve restaurant decision-making and customer satisfaction.

+## ⚙️ Tech Stack
+- **Database:** MySQL
+- **Tools Used:**
+  - **MySQL Workbench** – for executing SQL queries and database management
+  - **Excel / CSV Export** – for additional visualization (optional)
+  - **Power BI / Tableau (optional)** – for data visualization of SQL outputs

+## 📂 Data Source
+The dataset was obtained from **[Maven Analytics](https://www.mavenanalytics.io/)**.
+It simulates a real-world restaurant database and includes information about:
+- **Orders**
+- **Menu items**
+- **Order details**

+## 🧩 Database Schema
+The database (`restaurant_db`) consists of the following key tables:

+- **`menu_items`** – Contains item details such as name, category, and price.
+- **`order_details`** – Stores order IDs, timestamps, and associated item IDs.
+- **`orders`** (if used) – Represents individual customer transactions.

+## 🔍 Analysis Performed
+- Explored **order details** to identify most frequently ordered items.
+- Analyzed **sales by category** and calculated total revenue.
+- Determined **average order value** and **popular menu combinations**.
+- Identified **peak hours** and **most active days** for restaurant operations.
+- Examined **price distribution** across different menu categories.
+- Investigated **customer behavior** and ordering frequency patterns.

+## 💡 Key Insights
+- Certain menu items (like appetizers and beverages) had significantly higher order frequencies.
+- **Dinner hours** saw the most customer activity, especially between **7 PM – 9 PM**.
+- **High-value combos** and **dessert add-ons** contributed noticeably to total revenue.
+- Average order values varied by time of day and menu category, revealing potential for dynamic pricing.
+- The data structure supports scalability for integrating customer-level analysis in future.

+## 📊 Outcome
+This project demonstrates the power of SQL for performing end-to-end data exploration and insight generation.
+The analysis helps understand customer preferences, optimize menu pricing, and improve restaurant operations through data-driven decisions.

+---

+### 📘 Author
+**Kamran Akmal**
+Electrical & Electronics Engineering | Data Analytics Enthusiast